 “A ‘digital badge’ is an online record of achievements, tracking the recipient’s communities of interaction that issued the badge and the work completed to get it.
 Digital badges can support connected learning environments by motivating learning and signaling achievement both within particular communities as well as across communities and institutions.”
 (Source: Erin Knight White Paper)

 If you are helping students develop skills, you can recognize them with digital badges.
-You can build them through a program like Credly or if you use Blackboard, you can also build them their for skill development or other achievement.
+You can build them through a program like Credly or if you use Blackboard, you can also build them for skill development or other achievements.

 I have personally been experimenting with badges and have earned this collection.
 As you can see each badge has specific information that you can use to check qualifications.
 If you create a badge, you will need to include this information.